smh/grunt-maven-tasks/README.md

 The repository id of the repository to deploy to.
 Used for looking up authentication in settings.xml.

+### options.type
+Type: `String`
+Optional

+Enables you to choose a different file extension for your artifact besides .zip which is useful when using the Maven WAR-plugin

+### options.injectDestFolder
+Type: `String`
+Optional

+Enables you to turn off the injection of destination folder inside your artifact allowing you to choose the structure you want by configuring the compress task.

 ### Usage Examples

 #### Default Options